PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 .. tip::

-   Issues labeled as a `good first contribution`_ are a great place to get started with contributing.
+   Issues labeled as a `good first issue`_ are a great place to get started with contributing.

 Making a code contribution
 ==========================